julesjazz/grapefruitlab/content/print/pity-fear.md

 Dick Johnson.
 Classic.

 **Mia:**
 Others say she was rejected by a ferryman — and throws herself from the cliffs!
 A familiar death!
-More recently, to avoid scandal, she’s been re-cast as a school teacher — the women in her songs, not lovers but students.
+More recently, to avoid scandal, she’s been recast as a school teacher — the women in her songs, not lovers but students.

 **Josie:**
 Just gals being pals.